Frequently Asked Questions

 There is also a difference in the length and depth of the training involved.
 Generally speaking, Psychotherapists will have received longer and more in-depth training than that undertaken by most Counsellors.
 There is some overlap between the two but while a Psychotherapist is qualified to provide counselling, a Counsellor may or may not possess the necessary skills or knowledge to provide Psychotherapy.

 What is helpful to ask myself before starting Counselling or Psychotherapy?

 How would I sum up my problems?
 What would need to change to help me feel better?
 Do I have a goal for therapy?
 I need help, what would help look like?
 What changes am I prepared to make?
 Am I looking after myself?

 What should I expect for the initial consultation?

 After making initial contact, we will arrange a mutually convenient time for an initial consultation which carries no obligation to continue.
-This session will be 60 minutes, rather than 50 minutes as with regular sessions.
-This session will give you an opportunity to get a sense of how we work and for us to gain a deeper understanding of the difficulties you are experiencing.
+This session will be 60 minutes, the same length as regular sessions.
+This initial session will give you an opportunity to get a sense of how we work and for us to gain a deeper understanding of the difficulties you are experiencing.
 It will also give you an opportunity to decide whether the therapist is right for you.
 If it is agreed that our style of working is suitable for you, we will go through a simple contract to establish the rights and responsibilities of both client and therapist, explain the limits of confidentiality, as well as answering any questions you may have.
 We will then start regular sessions.

 If the therapist is not right for you, we maintain a network of qualified and respected colleagues to whom we are happy to make a referral.
 We do not offer crisis support, so if you are experiencing suicidal thoughts and feel unable to keep yourself safe, therapy within the private practice environment is not safe for you.